 Since 2006, one or two large 2D seismic surveys have been conducted each year in the Beaufort Sea.
 Third party seismic companies that conduct both speculative and contracted seismic surveys normally carry out these large surveys.
 Recent surveys have focused on the Beaufort deep slope areas, the central Beaufort Sea, the areas West of Banks Island, and the Tuktoyaktuk Peninsula, and to a lesser extent the Western Beaufort Sea.
-In addition, 3D seismic surveys were carried out in 2008 by IORVL on EL446, in 2009 by BP on EL449 and in 2012 by Chevron Canada on ELs 480 and 481.
+In addition, 3D seismic surveys were carried out in 2008 by IORVL on EL446, and in 2009 by BP on EL449.

-Industry geologists evaluate the prospectivity of new exploration regions and decide where to carry out seismic surveys using, a combination of available information, analogues from similar basins, geological models and professional judgment.
+Industry geologists evaluate the prospectivity of new exploration regions and decide where to carry out seismic surveys using, a combination of available information, analogues from similar basins, geological models and professional judgement.
 Without having access to these confidential industry assessments of regions in the Beaufort Sea, future seismic exploration is very difficult to predict.
 Since several large 2D surveys have been conducted in the Beaufort Sea in the last few years, the size and frequency of these surveys over the next 15 years is likely to decrease.
-History has shown that in any specific year one or two 2D seismic surveys of varying sizes may be conducted in the Beaufort Sea.
+In any specific year one or two 2D seismic surveys of varying sizes are expected to be conducted in the Beaufort Sea.
+A 2D seismic program (approximately 400 km) by Arctic Energy and Minerals Limited is currently being considered for the shallow shelf area of the Beaufort Sea during the summer of 2012.
+Additional 2D seismic surveys are likely to be conducted in other unexplored areas as well.